 There are certain parts of the business that are in the headlines all the time and capture a lot of attention as a result.
-There are others which lurk in the shadows until something goes wrong, and that’s when they receive the sort of attention they actually deserved all along.
+There are others who lurk in the shadows until something goes wrong, and that’s when they receive the sort of attention they actually deserved all along.

 Compliance management is one of those.